3DGI/cityjson/crates/cityjson-lib/README.md

 # cjlib

+One of the principles of this library is that CityJSON is an **exchange format**.

 ## Goal setting

 1. A software library with a public API for reading and creating city models from/to CityJSON.